KavrakiLab/metapaths/README.md

 frontend is written in HTML/CSS and JavaScript.

 ### Backend
-There are several components to the backend.
+There backend comprises several components.

 #### Flask
 The primary component is the Flask web server which handles URL routing for